Looking to buy a short sale?

-Sometimes.
-Often times people hear the words "short sale" and instinctively think of a seller that is in default and must sell their home quickly to avert further financial problems.
-This is at times the case and can be an opportunity for a buyer to take advantage of another's misfortune.
-In contrast, a lender may consider a short sale even if the seller is current, but property values have fallen.
-In these cases the discounted price may in fact be consistent with current market values instead of below.
+From time to time, yes.
+Often times people hear the phrase "short sale" and instinctively think of a seller that is in trouble and needs to sell their home fast to avoid further financial problems.
+This is at times the case and can be an opportunity for a buyer to make the most of another's misfortune.
+In contrast, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have fallen.
+In these instances the reduced price may in fact be closer to true market values rather than below.

 Are you ready to buy a short sale property?

-Hire a REALTOR® with short sale experience.
+Use a REALTOR® with short sale expertise.
 Lake Country Real Estate, Inc. can help expedite the transaction and make sure you're protected.
-Don't permit inexperience to impede the closing process.
-Put my experience and knowledge to work in your favor.
+Don't permit inexperience to delay the closing process.
+Let my experience and knowledge work in your favor.

-- Even in the best of situations and with an experienced real estate agent, buying a short sale property will probably take longer than a typical real estate transaction.
-Be informed that many short sales will not close in less than 30 days.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the terms of the sale.
-Commonly, your offer will go before a committee to approve, which will add time - sometimes even 2 to 3 months.
+- Even with an experienced real estate agent and under the best circumstances, buying a short sale property will usually take longer than a typical real estate transaction.
+Know that many short sales will not close in 30 days or less.
+Remember that you're not only having to get approval from the seller, but the lender must also agree to the discounted price.
+In most cases your offer will go before a committee to approve, which will add time - sometimes even 2 to 3 months.

-- Home protection plans, buyer credits and allowances, and closing cost concessions are usually not up for negotiation when dealing with a short sale.
-The lender will sell the property as seen which means the lender won't be paying for repairs.
-Be sure you reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
-At Lake Country Real Estate, Inc., when I write an offer, I am looking out for your interests above all else and will always advise you to make your offer contingent upon the results of the inspections.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically non-negotiable when dealing with a short sale.
+The lender will be selling the property just the way it is which means the lender will not be paying for repairs.
+Make sure you reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
+At Lake Country Real Estate, Inc., when I write an offer, I will be looking out for your interests first and foremost and will always suggest that you make your offer contingent upon the inspection results.